AndyGreenPhD/HS_CTF/README.md

 # HS_CTF
-Repository for the HS CTF events I've run
+This is a repository of questions, answers, and support files for the Capture the Flag events I've run for high school students